Introduction

 - Primary and secondary care and community providers

-- Lay rep and ways to involve patients
+- Lay representation and ways to involve patients

 - Social care